Haipeng-ustc/Haipeng-ustc.github.io/_talks/2022-07-30-Useful-Packages.md

 - [SALVUS](https://mondaic.com/): Salvus is a suite of software for performing full waveform modelling and inversion provided by Mondaic.
 - [Devito](https://github.com/devitocodes/devito): Code generation framework for automated finite difference computation
 - [FDwave3D](https://github.com/leileely/FDwave3D): A Matlab solver for the 3D anisotropic wave equation using the finite-difference (FD) method.
+- [AxiSEM](https://github.com/geodynamics/axisem): A parallel spectral-element method to solve 3D wave propagation in a sphere with axisymmetric or spherically symmetric visco-elastic, acoustic, anisotropic structures.